aws-amplify/amplify-js/docs/media/cli_guide.md

 ---
 # CLI

-The Amplify CLI simplifies adding sophisticated serverless cloud features to your app easily by provisioning the backend resources using AWS CloudFormation.
+The Amplify CLI simplifies adding sophisticated serverless cloud features to your app easily by provisioning the backend resources using AWS CloudFormation. <a href="https://aws.amazon.com/blogs/mobile/announcing-the-aws-amplify-cli-toolchain/" target="_blank">Learn more</a>.

 - Install [Node.js®](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) if they are not already on your machine.